PruneTruong/GLU-Net/README.md

 conda activate GLUNet_env
 ```

-* Install all dependencies by running the following command:
+* Install all dependencies (except for cupy, see below) by running the following command:

 ```bash
 pip install -r requirements.txt
 ```

 **ATTENTION**, CUDA is required to run the code.
-Indeed, the correlation layer is implemented in CUDA using CuPy, which is why CuPy is a required dependency.
+Indeed, the correlation layer is implemented in CUDA using CuPy,
-It can be installed using pip install cupy or alternatively using one of the provided binary packages as outlined in the CuPy repository.
+which is why CuPy is a required dependency.
+It can be installed using pip install cupy or alternatively using one of the
+provided binary packages as outlined in the CuPy repository.
+The code was developed using Python 3.7 & PyTorch 1.0 & CUDA 9.0,
+which is why I installed cupy for cuda90.
+For another CUDA version, change accordingly.

 ```bash
 pip install cupy-cuda90==5.4.0 --no-cache-dir